-Sequences from 173 samples revealed five single nucleotide polymorphisms and one insertion/deletion

-('indel') within 613 bp of the CHD1Z intron.
-Positions of these polymorphisms in the sequence, and the alternative characters at those positions, are: 132:A/G, 160:T/O, 241:T/C, 379:G/A, 495:T/C, 501:T/A, where ATGC represent mononucleotides and O represents a deletion.
-The software FASTPHASE (Scheet & Stephens, 2006) revealed that the genotypes most likely consist of 11 haplotypes, five of which are quite rare (Fig. 2B).
+Sequences from 173 samples revealed five single nucleotide polymorphisms and one insertion/deletion ('indel') within 613 bp of the CHD1Z intron.
+Positions of these polymorphisms in the sequence, and the alternative characters at those positions, are as follows: 132:A/G, 160:T/O, 241:T/C, 379:G/A, 495:T/C, 501:T/A, where ATGC represent mononucleotides and O represents a deletion.
+The program FASTPHASE (Scheet & Stephens, 2006) revealed that the genotypes most likely consist of 11 haplotypes, five of which are quite rare (Fig. 2b).
 Common haplotypes are shared between species, indicating that CHD1Z would be of little use in characterizing the genetic origin of individuals in the hybrid zone.
 We therefore focused our analysis on allopatric yellowhammers (75 samples) and pine buntings (36 samples), addressing the question of how genetically divergent the two groups are.

-$\Phi{\rm ST}$ between the allopatric groups based on CHD1Z is 0.176, which is significantly different than zero $(P < 10^{-5})$ and much larger than $\Phi{\rm ST}$ based on ND2 (0.025, see above).
-This is a surprising result because, under neutral theory, estimates of $\Phi{\rm ST}$ based on mitochondrial sequences are expected to exceed estimates of $\Phi{\rm ST}$ based on nuclear genes (Zink & Barrowclough, 2008).
+$\Phi{\rm ST}$ between the allopatric groups based on CHD1Z is 0.176, which is significantly different than zero ( $P < 10^{-5}$ ) and much larger than $\Phi{\rm ST}$ based on ND2 (0.025, see above).
+This is a surprising result, since under neutral theory estimates of $\Phi{\rm ST}$ based on mitochondrial sequences are expected to exceed estimates of $\Phi{\rm ST}$ based on nuclear genes (Zink & Barrowclough, 2008).

-The haplotype network shows multiple possible pathways by which haplotypes might have arisen, an apparent pattern of reticulate evolution suggesting a role for recombination in generating new haplotypes (Fig. 2B).
-Explaining the pattern without recombination would require postulating that several cases of point mutations arose multiple times, which seems unlikely.
-The two most highly diverged of the common haplotypes differ substantially in frequency between the species, with GTTGTT being more common in yellowhammers (chi-squared contingency test: $\chi^2 =$ 10.7, P = 0.002) and AOCGCA more common in pine buntings ($\chi^2 = 26.0$, $P < 10^{-6}$; Fig. 2B).
+The haplotype network shows multiple possible pathways by which haplotypes might have arisen, an apparent pattern of reticulate evolution suggesting a role for recombination in generating new haplotypes (Fig. 2b).
+Explaining the pattern without recombination would require postulating that several cases of point mutations arose multiple times, which seems quite unlikely.
+The two most highly diverged of the common haplotypes differ substantially in frequency between the species, with GTTGTT more common in yellowhammers (chi-squared contingency test: $\chi^2 = 10.7$ , P = 0.002) and AOCGCA more common in pine buntings ( $\chi^2 = 26.0$ , $P < 10^{-6}$ ; Fig. 2b).
 Taken together, a possible explanation for these patterns is that GTTGTT is an ancestral yellowhammer allele, whereas AOCGCA is an ancestral pine bunting allele.
 All of the other haplotypes, with the sole exception of the low-frequency haplotype AOCACA, could have arisen through hybridization and recombination without any novel point mutation.

-For the purpose of estimating the CHD1Z relationships of the yellowhammer and pine bunting with four other bunting species, we took the common haplotypes in the two species (GTTGTT for yellowhammer and AOCGCA for pine bunting) as representing these species, respectively.
-In contrast with the mtDNA result, CHD1Z shows a genetic distance between the yellowhammer and pine bunting comparable with other closely-related species, E. cirlus and E. stewarti (Fig. 3B, Table 1).
-A comparison of the CHD1Z distances and ND2 distances for the other species pairs that were in both datasets (E. calandra, E. hortulana, E. cirlus, and E. stewarti), and assum-
+For the purpose of estimating the CHD1Z relationships of the yellowhammer and pine bunting with four other bunting species, we took the common haplotypes in the two species (GTTGTT for yellowhammer and AOCGCA for pine bunting) as representing these species respectively.
+In contrast with the mtDNA result, CHD1Z shows a genetic distance between the yellowhammer and pine bunting comparable with other closely related species, E. cirlus and E. stewarti (Table 1, Fig. 3b).
+A comparison of the CHD1Z distances and ND2 distances for the other species pairs that were in both datasets (E. calandra, E. hortulana, E. cirlus, and E. stewarti), and assuming an ND2 molecular clock of 2% per million years, results in CHD1Z clock estimates ranging from 0.1% (E. hortulana - E. stewarti) to 0.2% (E. calandra - E. stewarti) per million years.
+Applying this range of estimates to the divergence between the two most common haplotypes leads to an estimated time of divergence of these two haplotypes of roughly 3 to 6 million years ago.